How Much is 35 Kilos? Understanding Weight and its Applications

 Q: What is the volume of 35 kilos?

 A: The volume of 35 kilos depends entirely on the density of the substance being weighed.
-A dense material like lead will occupy much less volume than a less dense material like feathers, even if both weigh 35 kilos.
+Also, a dense material like lead will occupy much less volume than a less dense material like feathers, even if both weigh 35 kilos.
 Volume is not directly related to mass.

 Q: How much space does 35 kilos take up?